Education is a top focus of Norway’s development policy, particularly for girls

 The government focuses bilateral support on areas where Norway has the most in-depth knowledge and expertise, and prefers multilateral channels overall: More than half of Norway’s bilateral ODA to education is actually channeled as earmarked funding to multilateral organizations (60% in 2016).
-Key recipients of these earmarked funds are UNICEF, UNESCO, GPE, and the UN’s initiative for girls’ education.
-Additionally, 26% of bilateral funding is channeled through NGOs and other CSOs, commonly to reach children and young people in fragile situations.
+Key recipients of these earmarked funds are UNICEF, UNESCO, GPE, and the World Bank.
+Additionally, around a quarter of bilateral funding is channeled through NGOs and other CSOs (24% in 2016), commonly to reach children and young people in fragile situations.
 Such organizations include Save the Children, Norwegian People’s Aid, Norwegian Church Aid, and the Norwegian Refugee Council.

 Because so much of its bilateral education ODA goes through multilaterals, much of Norway’s education ODA is not allocated by income group (51% on average between 2014 and 2016) or region (49%).
 Nevertheless, 31% of Norway’s bilateral education ODA went to low-income countries (LICs).
-Counting only the funding allocated to specific countries, 67% of Norway’s bilateral education ODA goes to LICs.
+Counting only the funding allocated to specific countries, 63% of Norway’s bilateral education ODA goes to LICs.

 In addition to channeling earmarked funds to multilateral organizations, Norway supports the multilateral system through its core contributions.
 Core contributions to multilateral organizations with education programs amounted to US$33 million in 2015 (latest year for which data is available), or 10% of Norway’s total education ODA.
 Key recipients were the World Bank’s International Development Association (US$12 million) and the United Nations Relief and Works Agency (US$10 million).
 Adding the bilateral ODA channeled through multilaterals to these figures, 62% of all Norway’s education ODA went through multilateral organizations in 2015, GPE being a key partner in this regard.
 Norway is the third-largest donor to the GPE, having contributed US$489 million (as of December 2017) since 2002.
 It has committed NOK2.07 billion to GPE for 2018 to 2020 (US$276.1 million), a NOK600 million increase compared to its previous 2015-2017 pledge.